frizatch/Tableau-Intro-to-TableauPublic/README.md

-# Tableau-Intro-to-TableauPublic
-Introductory workshop on Tableau Public
+# Introduction to Tableau Public